Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ```jsx
 ACPCore.setPushIdentifier("pushIdentifier");
 ```
-o *pushIdentifier* is a String that contains the device token for push notifications.
+*pushIdentifier*  is a string that contains the device token for push notifications..

 {% endtab %}
 {% endtabs %}